bokulbackiibm/how-i-work/template.md

-# How I Work - [Your Name]
+# How I Work - Bo Kulbacki

 ## 1. My Role and Responsibilities
-- Brief description of your position
+- AI Engineer: Responsible for helping develeop pilots for our FSM clients with a focus on our AI solutions.
-- Key areas of focus and primary responsibilities
+- Key areas of focus: AI Products - anything under watsonx, assistants, orchestrate
+- Primary responsiblities: Building pilots that ensure a technical solution aligns with the business outcome for a client
-- How my role contributes to the company's mission
+- How my role contributes to the company's mission: My role contributes to IBM's mission to help our client's solve their problems with IBM solutions.

 ## 2. My Core Values
-- List 3-5 core values that guide your work and decision-making
+- 3-5 core values that guide my work and decision-making
+- Honesty, Curiosity, Dependability, Authenticity
 - Brief explanation of how these values manifest in your daily work

 ## 3. Communication Preferences
-- Preferred methods of communication (e.g., email, Slack, in-person)
+- Preferred methods of communication: Slack first, then email
-- Response times and availability
-- Meeting preferences (frequency, duration, style)
+- I am usually ok to respond within an hour.
+My availability is 5/6am PST to 4/5pmPST.
+- I find that constant meetings slow produtivity on other work that needs to be done.
+I am all for meetings that are specific and have an action item.
+Even quick slack huddles are great.
-- How to reach me in emergencies
+- How to reach me in emergencies: Cell: 720-539-2166

 ## 4. Work Style
-- Are you an early bird or night owl?
-- Do you prefer collaborative or independent work?
+- I prefer to be an early bird, so working in the mornings has been nice.
+- I prefer collaborative work.
+I find that working with people is much more productive.
 - How do you approach deadlines and time management?
-- Your approach to work-life integration
+- Work-life integration: Ideally these are separate for me.
+I find that I balance best on the days that I go into the office and can leave work there.

 ## 5. Decision-Making Process
 - How you typically approach problems